KSIUJ/KsiGo/common/socket_docs.md

 #### Errors handled:
 - server
     - `server_socket.py`
-        - Wrong address binding in server class `__init__` won't create a server and end the game
+        - [X] Wrong address binding in server class `__init__` won't create a server and end the game
-        - Timeout when waiting for players in server will print out the message and end the game
+        - [X] Timeout when waiting for players in server will print out the message and end the game
-        - Handled some maybe rare error with abruptly closed TCP program on the Windows client in the `server.game()` loop logic
+        - [X] Handled some maybe rare error with abruptly closed TCP program on the Windows client in the `server.game()` loop logic
-        - `create_server()` function won't create any not-usable server object
+        - [X] `create_server()` function won't create any not-usable server object
 - common
     - `socket_utils.py`
-        - Handled the possibility of empty message received (which might cause the infinite while loop), by returning the "error" string that the server logic handles as a move message, which forces the player to remake the move.
+        - [X] Handled the possibility of empty message received (which might cause the infinite while loop), by returning the "error" string that the server logic handles as a move message, which forces the player to remake the move.
 - client
     - `client_socket.py`
-        - Added the `InterruptedError` handling, which might by caused by two players connecting at the same time.
-That implementation might not be so good, but it seems to be working I guess.
+        - [X] Handled the `OSError` - in case of any operating system based problems we close the socket at the `__init__` level
+        (instead of handling the `InterruptedError` that was written before)
+        - [ ] In `client/client_socket.py:33` despite we expect the one-byte message we might set the `recv` bufsize to 2 bytes, to best match with hardware & network realities, according to the Python docs
-        - Plus, in `client/client_socket.py:14` we can think of changing the `conn.connect((host, port))` to `conn.connect_ex(
+        - [ ] Plus, in `client/client_socket.py:12` we can think of changing the `conn.connect((host, port))` to `conn.connect_ex(
     (host, port))` - the difference is that the `connect_ex` (from Python docs):
             >returns an error indicator instead of raising an exception for errors returned by the C-level connect() call (other problems, such as “host not found,” can still